mrjones2014/barbar.nvim/README.md

 map('n', '<Space>bw', '<Cmd>BufferOrderByWindowNumber<CR>', opts)

 -- Other:
--- :BarbarEnable - enables barbar (enabled by default) -- :BarbarDisable - very bad command, should never be used
+-- :winbarbarEnable - enables winbarbar (enabled by default) -- :winbarbarDisable - very bad command, should never be used
 ```

 ## Options